adaltas/ece-big-data-processing-2025-fall/modules/00.introduction-to-big-data/lab-3-databricks-git.md

 ### Github Option 2: Configure Fine-grained Personal Access Token

 Fine-grained tokens limit access to specific repositories.
-A new [Github repository is created](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) prior to creating the token if the project does not already exist.
+Ensure an appropriate project exists prior to begining this option.

 After signing into Github, click on the user icon in the upper right hand corner and select settings from the drop down.